 Sometimes Ginny and I would discuss the current diet her and mum were on, how she was progressing, how much weight she'd lost.
 But this was the first time Ginny ever opened up to me about how she felt.

-As the night lengthened and I stayed hours longer than I intended, she talked to me about her periodic depression.
+As the twilight descended and I stayed hours longer than I intended she spoke of her periodic depression.
 "I can go for weeks pretending everything is all right.
 But then I see myself in a mirror and I can't pretend anymore.”

 Ginny told me of her wish to get married, “He doesn’t need to be handsome, he just needs to be nice” - to have children, “Even one would be okay, just one perfect little boy or girl” - of how far away it seemed, how she thought it might never happen, “Sometimes at night when I’m laying there and I can’t sleep and I think about the future I get this sinking sensation, like something is crumbling, like I can actually feel something is slipping away . . .”